-The international orientation and socio-economic focus have made this 2-year MSc course unique in Europe.
-You will benefit from the international background of our research & lecturing scientists who supervise your field research in the tropics.
-Besides socio-economic and general aspects of tropical forestry, the course also includes specific topics of climate change related carbon forestry, agroforestry and land use change.
+Over many decades, the international orientation and socio-economic focus have made this 2-year MSc course unique in Europe.
+You will benefit from the international background of our research and lecturing scientists who supervise your field research in the tropics.
+In addition socio-economic and general aspects of tropical forestry, the course also includes specific topics of climate change related carbon forestry, agroforestry and land use change.
 Another plus: As public university TUD exempts students from tuition fees!Read More